bjornsturmberg/EMUstack/README.rst

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License in the EMUstack_docs/ directory.
-If not, see http://www.gnu.org/copyleft/gpl.html
+If not, see `here <http://www.gnu.org/copyleft/gpl.html>`_

 OFFICIALLY SUPPORTED PLATFORMS